-Cancel
+Cancel Next

 Please wait while your router detects your internet connection type.
 If the router detects your Internet connection, you may need to enter your ISP information such as username and password.
+(See instructions on page 16 for PPPoE, PPTP and L2TP).

 If the router does not detect a valid Ethernet connection from the Internet port, this screen will appear.
-Connect your broadband modem to the Internet port and then click Try Again.
+Connect your broadband modem to the Internet port and then click Connect.